serenorg/serendb/docs/rfcs/038-aux-file-v2.md

 ## Motivation

 The original aux file storage strategy stores everything in a single `AUX_FILES_KEY`.
-Every time the compute node streams a `neon-file` record to the pageserver, it will update the aux file hash map, and then write the serialized hash map into the key.
+Every time the compute node streams a `serendb-file` record to the pageserver, it will update the aux file hash map, and then write the serialized hash map into the key.
 This creates serious space bloat.
 There was a fix to log delta records (i.e., update a key in the hash map) to the aux file key.
 In this way, the pageserver only stores